jstn-ck/Samurai-Dark/README.md

 A samurai mask inspired colorscheme

-## Feedback appreciated, lmk if you have some ideas to improve the scheme
+## Open for suggestions to improve the colorscheme

 # Screenshots